Austin Hedges Player Props: Pirates vs. Cardinals

 Austin Hedges At The Plate

-- Hedges has had a base hit in 14 of 32 games this year, and multiple hits once.
+- Hedges has had a base hit in 14 of 32 games this season, and multiple hits once.

-- He has not hit a long ball in his 32 games this year.
+- He has not gone deep in his 32 games this year.

 - In seven games this season, Hedges has picked up an RBI, with more than one RBI once.